Pereira v. Sessions

 Pereira v.
-Sessions, Attorney General, no. 17-459, 585 U.S (2018), is a United States Supreme Court case regarding immigration.
-In an 8-1 majority, the Court reversed a lower court's decision by holding that a Notice to Appear that does not inform a noncitizen when and where to appear for a removal proceeding is not valid under 8 U.S. Code § 1229(b) and therefore does not trigger the stop-time rule which is used to calculate the ten year continuous presence requirement for non-lawful permanent residents.
+Sessions, Attorney General, 585 U.S. 198 (2018), is a United States Supreme Court case regarding immigration.
+In an 8–1 majority, the Court reversed a lower court's decision by holding that a Notice to Appear that does not inform a noncitizen when and where to appear for a removal proceeding is not valid under 8 U.S. Code § 1229(b) and therefore does not trigger the stop-time rule which is used to calculate the ten year continuous presence requirement for non-lawful permanent residents.
 The majority opinion was authored by Justice Sonia Sotomayor while the dissent was authored by Justice Samuel Alito.

 Background

 Wescley Fonseca Pereira, a native and citizen of Brazil, was lawfully admitted to the United States in December 2000 as a temporary non-immigrant visitor.
 He overstayed his visa and in 2006 was arrested in Massachusetts for operating a vehicle while intoxicated.
 While he was detained on May 31, 2006, he was served a Notice to Appear by the Department of Homeland Security (DHS) which alerted him that removal proceedings were being initiated against him since he overstayed his visa and listed consequences if he did not appear.
 However, the notice did not specify a time or place for the hearing.
 It only ordered him to appear before an Immigration Judge in Boston "on a date to be set at a time to be set."

 Over a year later on August 9, 2007, DHS filed the 2006 notice with the Boston Immigration Court.
 The Immigration Court attempted to mail Pereira an additional notice stating that the time and date for his removal hearing was set for October 3, 2007, at 9:30AM, but it was sent to Pereira's street address rather than the post office box he had provided to DHS and therefore it was returned undeliverable.
 Pereira never appeared to his hearing since he did not receive the notice and so the Immigration Court ordered that he be removed in his absence.
 Unaware of the removal order, Pereira remained a resident in the United States.